d12frosted/elpa-mirror/gnu/denote-readme.txt

   Function `denote-trim-whitespace-then-quotes'
         Trim whitespace then quotes around string `S'.
 This can be used in `denote-file-types' to format front mattter.

+  Function `denote-format-string-for-org-front-matter'
+        Return string `S' as-is for Org or plain text front matter.
+If `S' is not a string, return an empty string.

+  Function `denote-format-string-for-md-front-matter'
+        Surround string `S' with quotes.
+If `S' is not a string, return a literal emptry string.
+This can be used in `denote-file-types' to format front mattter.

   Function `denote-format-keywords-for-md-front-matter'
         Format front matter `KEYWORDS' for markdown file type.